skiffer/hydra-docgpt.ai/docs/errors-sheets-docs-slides-forms-gmail.md

 ### RECOMMENDATION: The best way to ensure optimal performance with Google Add-Ons is by using the Google Chrome browser.
 This helps bypass any potential issues that may arise from compatibility with other browsers.

 # Errors
-### Name #ERROR or the function return #ERROR everytime

-Reason
-> You have installed other GPT add-ons that use the same 'GPT()' function name, resulting in a conflict

-Solution
-- Please remove all other add-on that provides AI/GPT functions, refresh the page, re-run the add-on, click on 'Refresh Account' button

-### Only shows 'Help'

-Reason
-> If you navigate to Extensions > GPT for Docs, Sheets, Docs, Forms, Slides - you might notice that the only available option is Help.
-This issue could occur if you access the Extensions menu immediately upon opening your spreadsheet

-Solution
-- Please refresh your page, wait for 30 seconds, and then attempt to access the Extensions menu again

 ### ScriptError: Authorisation is required to perform that action
 ```ScriptError: Authorisation is required to perform that action```